ekatralis/xsuite-on-gsi/README.md

 <details>
 <summary>No, not recognized at all</summary>

+Make sure you are using the slurm option `--gres=gpu` as is done by the [`xdebug`](scripts/xdebug) script.
+See https://hpc.gsi.de/virgo/examples/gpus.html for more details.

-Check if you are member of the video group on virgo (outside the container) with the `id` command.
+Also, check if you are member of the **video** group on virgo by using the `id` command (outside the container).
-Request access to the GPUs by sending an email to cluster-service@gsi.de with your username and the request to be added to the video group in order to use the AMD GPUs.
+If not, request access by sending an email to cluster-service@gsi.de with your username and the request to be added to the video group in order to use the AMD GPUs.

+The `rocminfo` command (if available) might also provide useful hints.

 </details>